na-na-hi/renget/archive/CSP_markdown_script.md

 	- You now have csp asset store markdown in your clipboard formatted properly, thumbnail and all.
 	- Deleted assets still need to be handled manually for now

+[TOC2]

+## Copy in Rentry Markdown button
+- Adds a clipboard button and a link box so you don't have to manually fill in all the info on renty when adding a line
 ```js
 // ==UserScript==
 // @name         CSP Markdown conversion